zeropoolnetwork/sharded-storage-docs/article/main.md

 All these attacks could be prevented with the following approach:

-Each node generates a high entropy plot and makes a commitment to function $G$, which is very close to this plot.
+Each node generates a high entropy plot and commits to function $G$, which is very close to this plot.
 This fact could be verified with random openings of the polynomial:

 $$G(x_i) = \text{plot}(x_i)$$

 If we perform enough random openings, we can be sure that the entropy of $G$ is high enough.

-The seed of the plot should be derived from the shard commitment.
+The seed of the plot should be derived from the commitment of the shard.
 Then the node can store the sum of the shard and plot and provide proof of data availability for this sum to receive the reward.